copperdogma/next-authjs-psql-base-template/docs/testing/main.md

 5. **User Actions**: Use `fireEvent` for interactions
 6. **Async**: Use `waitFor` before assertions
 7. **Relative Imports**: Use relative imports in test files to improve maintainability
+8. **Error Screenshots**: Use screenshot helpers to capture error states
+9. **Mobile Testing**: Use dedicated mobile helpers and viewport settings

 ## Test Types